SteveCastle/react-wraith/README.md

 <Wraith effects={effects}>…</Wraith>;
 ```

-Every sub-object mirrors the props of its corresponding `@react-three/postprocessing` component.
-See the [TypeScript types](./src/Wraith.tsx) for the full reference.
+Every sub-object corresponds to a popular post-processing pass.
+See the API section below for the full list of options and their defaults.

 ---